Vasileios-Bellos/BloomingRoseField/README.md

 BloomingRoseField
 ```

-The scene opens on fullscreen.
+The scene opens in fullscreen mode.
 Move your mouse to guide the light across the field and watch nearby roses bloom.

 ## Control Modes